 Traveling is as vast as the whole world.
-Each of us travel for different purposes and as a result of that, there are various sub niches to consider.
+Every one of us travels for different purposes and as a result of that, there are various sub niches to consider.
 To help you envision better, imagine yourself in an airport crowd.
 Where are these people heading to and what kind of travel niche is related to their destinations?

 - A group of photographers going to exotic places is likely travel photographers.

-- A group of food enthusiast are most probably foodie travelers.
+- A group of food enthusiasts is most probably foodie travelers.

 - A group of people on a fashion spree are most likely travel shoppers.

-- A family with children are most probably on a holiday travel.
+- A family with children is most probably on a holiday trip.

 - A couple of solo travelers are likely backpackers.

 And the list could go on.
-The reason I pointed this out is because it helps to break down your niche into relevant topics which you’ll be creating for your blog content later on.
+The reason I pointed this out is that it helps to break down your niche into relevant topics that you’ll be creating for your blog content later on.
 If you skip this, you could be writing almost anything under the sun.

 That’s not entirely a bad thing either, but your topics might be too broad and uninteresting to read.
 Of course, you can always mix and match those travel topics as you see fit.